termsofservice212/digitalocean-functions-python-with-external-libraries-for-linux-macos/README.md

 Alternatively, `doctl serverless undeploy --all` to undeploy all functions at one go.

 13. NOTE!
 You will have to pay if the functions get run more than what's given under DO's [free tier](https://docs.digitalocean.com/products/functions/details/pricing/).
 So don't forget to undeploy functions when you are done - Even when you are doing testing!

+## Template for DigitalOcean Functions using python with external libraries for windows 11
+If you are on windows 11, replace the build.cmd (in the root folder) with build.sh in the functions folder.

+You will need to install (_python3_)[https://www.python.org/downloads/windows/] on Windows first before pulling in _virtualenv_ `pip install virtualenv` on the command line.